Alexander H. Leighton: Career

 He received a B.A. degree from Princeton University in 1932, an M.S. from Cambridge University in England in 1934, and an M.D. from Johns Hopkins Medical School in 1936.
 In 1945 and 1947 he was awarded Guggenheim Fellowships.
 From 1946 to 1966 he was full professor in the Cornell University Department of Sociology and Anthropology and head of the Cornell Program in Social Psychiatry.
 During this time he also taught at the School of Labor and Industrial Relations and at the Cornell Medical School in New York.
 He left Cornell to work at the Harvard School of Public Health, where he was professor of social psychiatry and head of the Department of Behavioral Sciences until 1975.
 He left Harvard to become the Canadian National Health Scientist in the Department of Psychiatry at Dalhousie University in Halifax, Nova Scotia, where he stayed for 10 years.
 By 1999, he was professor emeritus, Harvard University, and professor in the departments of Psychiatry and of Community Health and Epidemiology, Dalhousie University.
 He served on advisory committees for the governments of Canada and the United States and for the World Health Organization.

 Stirling County Study

-In 1948, he initiated and carried out, later joined by his wife, Dr. Jane Murphy (1929–2021) the influential Stirling County Study (a longitudinal study still in effect today), which studies the distribution of clinical depression and anxiety disorders in a Canadian study population, with comparative studies in several other communities in New York, Alaska, Nigeria, and Vietnam.
+In 1948, Alexander Leighton initiated and carried out, later joined by his wife, Dr. Jane Murphy (1929–2021) the influential Stirling County Study (a longitudinal study still in effect today), which studies the distribution of clinical depression and anxiety disorders in a Canadian study population, with comparative studies in several other communities in New York, Alaska, Nigeria, and Vietnam.
 His wife took over the direction of the Stirling County Study in 1975.
 The study is notable, among other things, for demonstrating that "the prevalence of depression has remained about 5% throughout the years and that this rate is typical of most populations in North America."